BabylonJS/Documentation/content/features/featuresDeepDive/mesh/transforms/center_origin/bakingTransforms.md

 **Note:**  recomputing the normals of your mesh may not be an ideal solution, as the results may be wrong in some parts of the mesh (e.g. seams on a sphere).

-Unless you have good reasons to use baking transformations then your are better with parents and pivots.
+Unless you have good reasons to use baking transformations then you are better with parents and pivots.